 Grassroots activists across the country are packing up their banners and megaphones for the National Tea Party Convention, which began in Tennessee on Thursday evening.
 Though the event has provoked tremendous hype and speculation, its essential details have been little discussed.
 Here, a succinct factual guide to the first National Tea Party Convention.Is it actually happening?
 Yes.
 In spite of a last-minute exodus of three sponsors and two speakers, and at least one boycott by another tea party group, the convention will begin on the evening of February 4 and wrap up the morning of February 7.

 Where is it?The Gaylord Opryland Hotel and Convention Center — which features an indoor river with its own Delta flatboat — in Nashville, TN.Who's behind it?The convention has been organised by the for-profit Tea Party Nation group, run by Tennessee-based lawyer Judson Phillips.
 How much does it cost?An all-access pass to the convention costs $549; an à la carte ticket to hear Sarah Palin deliver her keynote speech at Saturday's dinner banquet is $349.
 Prices do not include lodging.

-The roster of speakers includes: Angela McGlowan, a Fox News contributor; Joseph Farah, founder of the right-wing news site World Net Daily; and Dr. Rick Scarborough, author of "Judicial Tyranny: The New Kings of America?," a book warning of the dangers of "activist" judges.
+Who’s speaking?The roster of speakers includes: Angela McGlowan, a Fox News contributor; Joseph Farah, founder of the right-wing news site World Net Daily; and Dr. Rick Scarborough, author of "Judicial Tyranny: The New Kings of America?," a book warning of the dangers of "activist" judges.

 Any elected officials.
 Minnesota congresswoman Michele Bachmann, considered one of the Tea Party's most fervent supporters, cancelled her appearance last week, saying that participation in a for-profit event could violate House ethics rules.
 Fellow congresswoman Marsha Blackburn of Tennessee pulled out for the same reason.